GREG PARKER – Founder and CEO

 Parker is currently leading the company through an ambitious growth plan, which includes a strategic expansion into the Charleston, S.C. market.
 Over the past 20 years, revenue at Parker’s has grown by 20% annually, thanks to the visionary leadership of the company’s award-winning CEO.
 At the same time, Parker has elevated the convenience store industry, exceeding consumer expectations and setting the standard for exceptional foodservice.

-A steadfast advocate for consumer rights, Parker launched the Parker’s PumpPal loyalty program, which includes more than 150,000 members and has saved customers more than $10 million to date.
-He also founded the company’s Fueling the Community charitable giving initiative, which gives back to every community where Parker’s does business, and endowed the Parker’s Emergency and Trauma Center at Memorial Hospital in Savannah, Ga.
+A steadfast advocate for consumer rights, Parker launched the Parker’s Rewards loyalty program, which includes 221,000 members and has saved customers more than $15 million to date.
+He also founded the company’s acclaimed Fueling the Community charitable giving initiative, which gives back to every community where Parker’s does business and endowed the Parker’s Emergency and Trauma Center at Memorial Hospital in Savannah, Ga.

-In the Fall of 2018, Parker made a record $5 million donation to name the Parker College of Business at Georgia Southern University, supporting the next generation of business leaders in Georgia.
-The new funding will establish the Parker Business Scholars Program, Parker Business Scholarship Fund and Parker Faculty Support Fund, allowing Georgia Southern students to excel in the areas of professional development and scholarship.
+In 2020, Parker made a landmark $20 million donation to establish the Parker’s Community Fund, which supports charitable causes throughout the region.
+In 2018, Parker made a record $5 million donation to name the Parker College of Business at Georgia Southern University, supporting the next generation of business leaders in Georgia.

-Parker is the proud father of three children – Olivia, Bennett and Lily – and is based in Savannah, Ga.
+Originally from Collins, Ga., Parker is the proud father of three children – Olivia, Bennett and Lily – and lives in Savannah, Ga.